Formula Mazda: New car – Pro Formula Mazda

 In 2004, a completely new car was introduced for the Pro series.
 It features a carbon fiber chassis, 6 speed sequential gearbox, and a sealed 250 hp fuel-injected Renesis engine very similar to the one in the Mazda RX-8.
 The MoTeC ECU uses input from the gearshift to enable upshifting while the driver holds the throttle wide open.
 The ECU also provides traction control which the driver can turn off from inside the car.
 The rules allow a choice among five different spring rates at each corner, and the new Öhlins dampers offer separate bump and rebound adjustments.
 The driver can adjust the front anti-roll bar from the cockpit.

-The new car is substantially faster than the older car, usually lapping about 3 seconds faster per mile of track, but the original car remains legal for SCCA club racing.
+The new car is substantially faster than the older car, usually lapping about 2-3 seconds faster per mile of track.
+The Pro Mazda remains legal for SCCA club racing in the Formula Atlantic class.

 End as a separate class

 For 2020, Formula Mazda class was eliminated by the SCCA and replaced by Formula X, which is not a spec class and allows other cars of similar speed including Formula 4 and older U.S. F2000 National Championship cars not eligible for Formula Continental.
 In its first SCCA Runoffs, 11 of the 12 Formula X entries were Formula Mazda cars.